Auckland68/Linear-Regression/README.md

 * Zillow house price prediction and salary predictions
 * Automobile miles per gallon and exam scores predictions models
 * Advertising spend to predict sales
-* Boston house price and diamond price predictions as projects 1 & 2 on this notebook
+* Boston house price and diamond price predictions - see projects numbers 1 & 2 on this notebook